puppetlabs-toy-chest/puppet-quest-guide/quests/facts.md

 }
 ```

-NOTE: The `$facts` hash and top-level (unstructured) facts are automatically
+The `$facts` hash and top-level (unstructured) facts are automatically loaded
-loaded as variables into any template.
-To improve readibility and reliability,
+as variables into any template.
+To improve readibility and reliability, we
-we strongly suggest suggest using the method shown here.
-Just be aware that you
+strongly suggest suggest using the method shown here.
+Be aware, however, that
-might encounter templates in the wild with direct references to facts.
+you will likely encounter templates that refer directly to facts using the
+gemeral variable syntax rather than the `$facts` hash syntax we suggest here.

+<div class = "lvm-task-number"><p>Task 3:</p></div>

-Now we'll create the `motd.epp` template.
+Now create the `motd.epp` template.

     vim motd/templates/motd.epp

-We'll begin with a parameters tag to make the set of variable we're using
+Begin with a parameters tag to make the set of variable used in the template
 explicit.
 Note that the MOTD is a plaintext file without any commenting syntax,
 so we'll leave out the conventional "managed by Puppet" note.